Dear Future Mom: Broadcast

 In France, a 30-second excerpt from this campaign was broadcast on television channels such as TF1, M6, Direct 8, and Canal+, between March and April 2014.
 On YouTube, the French version of the video garnered more than 4.5 million views in six days, eventually reaching over 7 million views, according to the French newspaper Le Monde.

 Legal aspect

-In June 2014, the French Superior Council of Audiovisual (CSA) requested the suspension of the broadcast of the campaign excerpt by French channels, arguing that it is unlikely to elicit spontaneous support, and that its message is not of public interest as it is likely to distrurb women who have undergone a Medical termination of pregnancy.
+In June 2014, the French Conseil supérieur de l'audiovisuel (CSA) requested the suspension of the broadcast of the campaign excerpt by French channels, arguing that it is unlikely to elicit spontaneous support, and that its message is not of public interest as it is likely to distrurb women who have undergone a Medical termination of pregnancy.

 The CSA claimed to have received complaints regarding the message conveyed by the clip, which motivated its negative opinion on the broadcast.
 In December 2014, the president of the Superior Council of Audiovisual provided an anonymized copy of these complaints.